gretchenriggs/Nature...Or-Not-/README.md

 --> Will input image of the CNN architecture I built and go over how CNN's work and what each step is doing.

+Batch Size = 32
+Number of Epochs = 20

 CONV2D - 32 filters, 3x3<br>
 Activation - RELU (Rectified Linear Unit)<br>
 CONV2D - 32 filters, 3x3<br>